jeastwest/pysami/README.md

 - `--watch` starts a file monitor which reruns this build command if any of the source files change, basically hot-reloading
 - `--output-hashing none` instructs the compiler not to append the file names with the file's hash (**this one is important, if the hash is not left _off_, django won't know how to find the correct files**)

-(I usually issue this command from the terminal in VS Code, so I can monitor the build log when I update code)
+(This command can be issued from a separate terminal, than the django server, to allow for monitoring of build logging when code is updated)